clemsix6/BlueProtocol/SimpleRepeat/README.md

 - **ConnectionRequest**: Defines a connection request with an ID.
 - **ConnectionResponse**: Defines a connection response with authorization status and ID.

+## 🛠️ How It Works

+1. **Initialization**:
+  - `Program.Main` reads sentences and creates a semaphore for console output.
+  - Calls `CreateBots` to initialize bots with unique IDs, starting ports, colors, and sentences.

+2. **Bot Creation**:
+  - `CreateBots` initializes a list of `Bot` instances, each with a unique ID, port, color, and sentences.

+3. **Bot Start**:
+  - Each bot starts its server and begins its main loop in a separate thread.
+  - Bots attempt to connect to other bots via the `Search` method, sending a `ConnectionRequest`.
+  - Successful connections are added to the bot's list of clients.

+4. **Message Exchange**:
+  - Bots periodically send random messages from `sentences` to all connected clients.
+  - Received messages trigger the `OnReceiveMessage` handler, printing the message to the console.

+5. **Synchronization**:
+  - The `Print` method uses a semaphore to ensure synchronized console output, avoiding race conditions.

 ## 📊 Example Output
 ![Screenshot of the output](Screenshot.png)

 ## 🏁 Conclusion
-This project illustrates how to use **BlueProtocol** to establish bidirectional communication between multiple TCP instances, demonstrating connection handling, message management, and client-server synchronization.
+This project illustrates how to use **BlueProtocol** to establish peer-to-peer bidirectional communication between multiple TCP instances, demonstrating connection handling, message management, and console output of received messages.